All the money in the world couldn’t buy Steve Jobs more life time.

 In the 90’s we were told carbs were good, fat was bad and sugar wouldn’t hurt you as long you burned off the calories.

-After attending talks by cancer prevention experts Chris Woollams and Dr Peter Dingle and reading their books I began to understand and see things differently.
+After meeting cancer prevention expert Chris Woollams and learning about The Truth About Cancer produced by Ty Bollinger I began to understand and see things differently.

 There is no one thing that causes cancer.
 As Chris Woollams says, “cancer is a process and everyone is different and every cancer is different.”